 - Diabetes.
-Most research shows that taking alpha-lipoic acid by mouth or intravenously does not improve blood sugar levels in people with type 2 diabetes.
-But some research shows it might help in some patients.
-Reasons for these differences may be the length of time that the patient has been diagnosed with diabetes, whether or not the patient already uses antidiabetes drugs, or the purity of the alpha-lipoic acid treatment.
-Alpha-lipoic acid also does not seem to improve blood sugar levels in people with type 1 diabetes.
+Most research shows that taking alpha-lipoic acid by mouth or intravenously does not improve blood sugar levels in people with type 1 or type 2 diabetes.
+But not all research agrees.
+These differences could be at least partly due to people using antidiabetes drugs or the purity of the alpha-lipoic acid product used.

 - Vision problems in people with diabetes (diabetic retinopathy).
 Taking alpha-lipoic acid by mouth daily for 24 months does not improve damage to the retina associated with diabetes.

 - Dementia in people with advanced HIV/AIDS.
-Taking alpha-lipoic acid by mouth has no effect on HIV-related brain problems.
+Taking alpha-lipoic acid by mouth has no effect on cognition problems in people with HIV.